A General Theory of Propositional Modal Bundled Modalities: Bisimulations for Bundled Modalities

 \section{Bisimulations for Bundled Modalities}

 In this section, we offer a uniform way to define bisimulations for bundled modalities and show that the bisimulations defined in this way correctly characterize the expressivity of the corresponding bundled modalities.
 A key observation leading to these bisimulations is that the bundled semantics can be viewed as a special kind of \emph{neighborhood semantics}.
-The neighborhood structure generated by a bundle term over a Kripke model is defined as follows.
+The neighborhood structure generated by a bundle term over a Kripke model is defined as follows (from which one could see why we choose to define bundle terms in negation normal forms).

 \begin{definition}[Generated Neighborhood] Let $\M = (W, \{R_a\}_{a \in \BA}, V)$ be a Kripke model.

 We define a function $\Nbh_\M$ from $W \times \TT_\BA$ to $\wp(\wp(W) \times \wp(W))$ recursively as follows:\footnote{ $\prod_{x \in X} Y_x$ denotes the set of functions from $X$ to $\bigcup_{x \in X} Y_x$ that map each $x \in X$ to an element in $Y_x$. }